• Skip to primary navigation

 Frostbite is usually diagnosed by the typical symptoms in someone who has been exposed to extreme, cold weather.

-Frostbite can cause feelings of cold and firmness in the affected area.
+It can cause feelings of cold and firmness in the affected area.
 Stinging, burning and numbness can occur.

-The patient may present with symptoms in affected area or the frostbite may be a finding in patients presenting with hyperthermia.
+The patient may present with symptoms in the affected area or frostbite may be a finding in patients presenting with hyperthermia.

-First-degree frostbite [frostnip]
+First-degree [frostnip]

 The affected area of skin usually becomes white and feels numb.
 Sometimes the skin is red.
 It may also feel hard or stiff.
 It recovers completely with early treatment.

-Second-degree frostbite
+Second-degree

 The affected skin is often red, or may become blue, frozen and hard.
 There is also usually quite a lot of swelling of the affected area.
 Blisters filled with a clear or milky fluid appear on the skin.

-Third-degree frostbite
+Third-degree

 Skin can be white or blue or blotchy.
 Blisters also develop and can be filled with blood.
 Over some weeks, black thick scabs form.
 The skin feels hard and cold.

-Fourth-degree frostbite
+Fourth-degree

 There is damage to the full thickness of the skin and also the underlying tissues.
 The skin is initially deep red and mottled and then becomes black.